PythonOptimizers/cysparse/docs/users/source/introduction.rst

 ============================

 :program:`CySparse` can be seen as the replacement of the :program:`PySparse` library with **lots** of improvements.
 Instead of improving the existing :program:`PySparse` library written in :program:`C` and :program:`CPython`, we decided to rewrite it from scratch in :program:`Cython`.
-This allows us a shorter developement cycle and allows us to hook existing :program:`C` and :program:`C++` libraries very easily to :program:`CySparse`
+This allows us a shorter developement cycle and to hook existing :program:`C` and :program:`C++` libraries very easily to :program:`CySparse`
-(see the `PythonOptimizers <https://github.com/PythonOptimizers>`_ project for a full list of Solvers wrappers).
+(see the `PythonOptimizers <https://github.com/PythonOptimizers>`_ project for a full list of compatible Solvers wrappers).

 In short, :program:`CySparse` is :program:`PySparse` but on steroids!